kaitmore/multimesh-workshop/workshop.md

 We've talked about the "physical" components of the mesh - a proxy, a discovery/configuration service, and an API service.

 The Grey Matter API implements an abstraction layer on top of this software.
-This takes the form of json objects, each with unique roles that logically isolate parts of the configuration for fine-grained control and modularity.
+This takes the form of json objects that logically isolate parts of the configuration for fine-grained control and modularity.

 Here are the Grey Matter API objects that represent a service\* in the mesh.
 These configurations answer the questions, "Who am I?"
 "How should I handle requests?" and "Where do other services live?"